Moses Bensabat Amzalak was born in 1892 in Lisbon, where he lived and died in 1978.

 He was a university professor of economics, with works on naval themes and a scholar of the Jewish presence in the Iberian Peninsula.
 He is considered one of the greatest Portuguese economists ever, although his work is doomed to oblivion.

-He received honorary doctorates at several national and foreign universities, he was a professor and director of the former Instituto Superior do Comércio, later ISCEF; current ISEG, dean of the Technical University of Lisbon, he also served as Chair of the Commercial Association of Lisbon, was the Director of the newspaper “O Século”, member of several renowned academic associations, he was on the Board of Directors of several Companies, including Sacor, bestowed with the French Legion of Honor commendation and the Order of the British Empire.
+He received honorary doctorates at several national and foreign universities, he was a professor and director of the former Instituto Superior do Comércio, later ISCEF-Instituto Superior Ciências Económicas e Financeiras, currently ISEG-Instituto Superior de Economia e Gestão, rector of the Universidade Técnica de Lisboa and member of various renowned academic associations.
+He also served as President of the Associação Comercial de Lisboa.
+He was the Director of the newspaper “O Século”.
+He was on the Board of Directors of several Companies, including Sacor.
+He was awarded the French Legion of Honor commendation and the Order of the British Empire.

-As for insurance matters, he had the undeniable merit of having freed from the forgetfulness of centuries the figure and work of the 16th century Portuguese jurisconsult Pedro de Santarém.
+As far as insurance concerned, he had the undeniable merit of having freed from the forgetfulness of centuries the figure and work of the 16th century portuguese jurisconsult Pedro de Santarém (Petrus Santerna Lusitanus).

-In 1914, Amzalak published a leaflet on “Pedro de Santarém (Santerna), 16th century Portuguese jurisconsult – Bibliographic notes”.
+In 1914, Amzalak published a leaflet on “Pedro de Santarém (Santerna), Portuguese jurisconsult of the 16th century – Bibliographic notes”.

-In 1934 he published in Paris a book entitled “Trois précurseurs portugais”, which first chapter was about “Pedro de Santarém (Santerna) et les assurances maritimes au XVI Siécle”.
+In 1934 he published a book, in Paris, entitled “Trois précurseurs portugais”, whose first chapter was about “Pedro de Santarém (Santerna) et les assurances maritimes au XVI Siécle”.

-He wrote numerous articles and participated in several conferences on Pedro de Santarém, including one at the National Union of Insurance Professionals in Lisbon, in 1952, on the occasion of the 4th Centenary of the 1st publication of the Insurance Treaty.
+He wrote numerous articles and participated in several conferences on Pedro de Santarém, including one at the National Union of Insurance Professionals in Lisbon, in 1952, on the 4th Centenary of the 1st publication of the Insurance Treaty.